 - Changes in blood pressure and heart rate

-In addition to these physical symptoms, an individual may display a variety of psychological symptoms as well.
-Among these are:
+In addition to these, an individual may display a variety of psychological symptoms as well, including:

 - Mood swings